The-Debuggerz/.github/profile/README.md

 ### How can I join the The Debuggers GitHub community?

-> 1. Go to the issues tab [here](https://github.com/The-Debuggerz/support/issues).
+> 1. Go to the issues tab [here](https://github.com/The-Debuggerz/support/issues/new/choose).
 >
-> 2. Create a new issue.
+> 2. Select the Label "invitation" & Create a **New issue**.
 >
-> 3. Select the Label "invitation" and fill in your details.
+> 3. Click on Invitation to The Debuggers - GitHub Organization.
 >
+> 4. Fill in your details.
+>
-> 4. That's it!
+> 5. That's it!
 You'll recieve an e-mail invitation to join our organization..
 Make sure you accept it, then you will become a member of our GitHub Organization. 🎉

 # Mandatory steps after joining